TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 ## Section 1 : Analysis for QC of the X-chromosome

 In this section, we will perform analysis that are helpful for quality control of the X-chromosome using PLINK(https://www.cog-genomics.org/plink/2.0/).
 The set of analysis needed are as follow:
-1. **Rate of heterozygote in males only** this is to investigate whether some SNPs have inds with heterozygote alleles (this is an indicator of potential genotyping or imputation errors)
+1. **Rate of heterozygote in males only** this is to investigate whether some SNPs have inds with heterozygote alleles (this is an indicator of potential genotyping or imputation errors). #MS: what is the threshold we should use to filter out bad SNPs?
-   **Important note: If sex is provide as part of the genotype data, plink will auto assign male and female.
+   **Important note: If sex is provided as part of the genotype data (e.g., in the .fam file), plink will auto assign male and female.
 This will then cause the sofware to systematically estimate the rate of heterozygozity for male to be zero and prevent us from catching genotyping errors.
-To avoid this, we sex should be provide as a covariate file separately.**
+To avoid this, the sex should be provided as a covariate file separately, and should be removed put as missing in the .fam file**

 ```
    Plink2a \